maximgeller/projects/web-app-flask/tutorial.md

 Your terminal will prompt you to navigate to your localhost at the port 5000 where a local server has been created in order to view your app.
 [Check it out](http://127.0.0.1:5000/)!

 ## Making Our Own Pages
+Now let's create a second page that we will use to put our calendar in.
+Set the route to anything you want and create a function of the same name and have it return whatever you want for now.
+Follow the structure that we
 ## Add CSS!
 # Integrating Google Calendar
 # Deploying Your App